 April 18-20, 2013, Turning Stone Resort, 5218 Patrick Road Verona, New York

-The Alexander Hamilton Institute and Colgate's Center for Freedom & Western Civilization will co-sponsor a major colloquium devoted to the theme of civilizational struggle in the work of Samuel Huntington, one of the most influential political scientists of his generation.
+A major colloquium devoted to the theme of civilizational struggle in the work of Samuel Huntington, one of the most influential political scientists of his generation.
 Dr. James Kurth, Claude Smith Professor of Political Science at Swarthmore College and one of Samuel Huntington's former students, will keynote.

 Co-Sponsors: Robert Kraynak, Professor of Government and Director, Center for Freedom and Western Civilization, Colgate University Robert L. Paquette, Co-Founder, Alexander Hamilton Institute for the Study of Western Civilization